madeupname/mallard/README.md

 I sincerely appreciate this honesty, but it makes those files worthless.
 It makes more sense to use Tiingo's fundamentals metadata instead, since that's what you're downloading anyway.

-I plan to get a subscription to sec-api.io, but for shares outstanding, insider trades, etc.